Morning sickness… check!

 Here are some tips for relief and some great advice that I found helpful to me and am happy to share with you as well:

-- Speak with your doctor or health care professional about which prenatal vitamin is best for you and what time of day to take it can be known to upset your tummy
+- Speak with your doctor or health care professional about which prenatal vitamin is best for you and what time of day to take it, as that can be known to upset your tummy

 - Eat small meals throughout the day so you never have an empty, acidy stomach